It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Demographic trends

 The gig economy is “a workforce that Hispanic, Black, or Asian adults are particularly likely to participate in,” Pew wrote.
 This could be seen as a win for flexible work among marginalized groups—but the deeper trends show that may not be the case.
-For example, in Pew’s study only about 30% of white gig workers said they earned money across multiple types of gig jobs, compared to 48% for non-white gig workers.
+For example, in Pew’s study, only about 30% of white gig workers said they earned money across multiple types of gig jobs, compared to 48% of non-white gig workers.

 Debate over worker conditions and protections

 Meanwhile, though many gig workers report higher job satisfaction than do traditional workers, the day-to-day isn’t so rosy for some gig workers—especially minorities and those who perform deliveries and other tasks for the general public.
-The Pew study found non-white gig workers were more likely than white workers to say they have been treated rudely, been sexually harassed, or felt unsafe.
+The Pew study also found that non-white gig workers were more likely than white workers to say they have been treated rudely, been sexually harassed, or felt unsafe.

 Regulatory space